-To further evaluate the accuracy performance of the Edge-Booster's segmentation in a real scene, we set the segmentation results of PlaneRCNN of a DNN-based method as the benchmark, the segmentation accuracy can be measured by the degree of coincidence of the segmentation results among PlaneRCNN and EdgeBooster.
-We conduct experiments on the performance of the accuracy of various methods, also including graph-based segmentation and pure front-end segmentation.
-As shown in Fig. 12(a), we continuously test Edge-Booster for 20 minutes in the indoor scene, and we measure the accuracy of the current time by taking the average camera frames segmentation accuracy in one second.
-We also illustrate the effect of prior knowledge to improve segmentation by comparing the EdgeBooster with the method that does not use the prior knowledge (i.e., Non-Prior in Fig. 12(a)).
-Note that we randomly change the network status every 3-5 minutes to simulate the unstable network status.
+To further evaluate the accuracy performance of the EdgeBooster's segmentation in a real scene, we set the segmentation results of PlaneRCNN of a DNN-based method as the benchmark, the segmentation accuracy can be measured by the degree of coincidence of the segmentation results among PlaneRCNN and EdgeBooster.
+We conduct experiments on the performance of the accuracy of various methods, also, including graph-based segmentation and pure frontend segmentation.
+As shown in Fig. 12(a), we continuously test EdgeBooster for 20 min in the indoor scene, and we measure the accuracy of the current time by taking the average camera frames segmentation accuracy in one second.
+We also illustrate the effect of prior knowledge to improve segmentation by comparing the EdgeBooster with the method that does not use the prior knowledge [i.e., Nonprior in Fig. 12(a)].
+Note that we randomly change the network status every 3-5 min to simulate the unstable network status.

 Fig. 12.
-Performance of image segmentation in accuracy.
+Performance of image segmentation in accuracy. (a) Accuracy in various networks. (b) Comparisons with various methods.

-As shown in Fig. 12(a), the left Y-axis represents Edge-Booster's segmentation accuracy, as expressed by the percentage of the degree of coincidence between EdgeBooster and PlaneRCNN.
-The right Y-axis represents the real-time frame rate of EdgeBooster's segmentation.
-We observe that Edge-Booster significantly achieves real-time performance when the average frame rate is not less than 30 FPS, and it shows an accuracy similar to that of PlaneRCNN.
-For the poor network condition, the pure front-end algorithm can still provide an average segmentation accuracy for the mobile web user with no less than 33%.
-Although it is difficult to achieve a similar segmentation accuracy to that of PlaneRCNN and Booster, the segmentation result is still acceptable, as shown in subsection This article has been accepted for publication in a future issue of this journal, but has not been fully edited.
-Content may change prior to final publication.
-Citation information: DOI 10.1109/JIOT.2020.3038689, IEEE Internet of Things Journal

-A of Section V. Note that the frame rate of such the pure frontend segmentation has reached 50 FPS or higher.
-This indicates that EdgeBooster for the first time provides mobile web users with a real-time and stable image segmentation, even in an unstable condition.
-Note that pure front-end segmentation is to provide smooth and continuous services for a short period of time under unstable conditions.
+As shown in Fig. 12(a), the left y-axis represents EdgeBooster's segmentation accuracy, as expressed by the percentage of the degree of coincidence between EdgeBooster and PlaneRCNN.
+The right y-axis represents the real-time frame rate of EdgeBooster's segmentation.
+We observe that EdgeBooster significantly achieves real-time performance when the average frame rate is not less than 30 FPS, and it shows an accuracy similar to that of PlaneRCNN.
+For the poor network condition, the pure frontend algorithm can still provide an average segmentation accuracy for the mobile Web user with no less than 33%.
+Although it is difficult to achieve a similar segmentation accuracy to that of PlaneRCNN and Booster, the segmentation result is still acceptable, as shown in Section V-A. Note that the frame rate of such the pure frontend segmentation has reached 50 FPS or higher.
+This indicates that EdgeBooster for the first time provides mobile Web users with a real-time and stable image segmentation, even in an unstable condition.
+Note that pure frontend segmentation is to provide smooth and continuous services for a short period of time under unstable conditions.
 Therefore, although the accuracy is not considerable, it is significant to provide continuous segmentation rather than immediately stopping segmentation when it encounters a weak network.

-In addition, we also compare the EdgeBooster, Graphbased and pure front-end method with benchmark method of DNN-based in the segmentation accuracy by randomly collecting 1000 camera frames of indoor and outdoor scenarios in Fig. 12(b).
-We can see that when neglecting the network condition and the complexity of segmentation algorithm, EdgeBooster's performance is closer to the DNNbased method, and it also performs better than the Graphbased and pure front-end methods.
+In addition, we also compare the EdgeBooster, Graphbased and pure frontend method with benchmark method of DNN-based in the segmentation accuracy by randomly collecting 1000 camera frames of indoor and outdoor scenarios in Fig. 12(b).
+We can see that when neglecting the network condition and the complexity of segmentation algorithm, EdgeBooster's performance is closer to the DNN-based method, and it also performs better than the Graph-based and pure frontend methods.
 Although the average segmentation accuracy of the EdgeBooster on 1000 random frames is not better than the DNN-based method, we can see that EdgeBooster's segmentation is close to the DNN-based method and has been effective from the previous qualitative evaluations.
 Even the segmentation of EdgeBooster on some frames is better than the DNN-based method, thereby being able to support the applications in reality.
-Besides, since our EdgeBooster's motivation is to provide the real-time segmentation for the resource-constrained and cross-platform mobile web applications, it is more focused on how to efficiently and stably provide continuous services for the mobile web on the basis of ensuring the availability of segmentation accuracy.
+Besides, since our EdgeBooster's motivation is to provide the real-time segmentation for the resource-constrained and cross-platform mobile Web applications, it is more focused on how to efficiently and stably provide continuous services for the mobile Web on the basis of ensuring the availability of segmentation accuracy.